Liebeslieder (Strauss)

 Liebeslieder op.
 114 is a waltz by Johann Strauss II written in 1852 (not to be confused with Brahms's similarly titled Liebeslieder Walzer and Neue Liebeslieder).
-At the time it was conceived, the waltz was titled 'Liebesgedichte' or "Love Poems" and during its first performance, it was even announced as 'Liebesständchen' or "Love Serenade".
-The first performance was at the famed Vienna Volksgarten on 18 June 1852 under the composer's direction.
+Conceived as Liebesgedichte (Love Poems), it was announced during its first performance as Liebesständchen (Love Serenade).
+The premiere took place at the Vienna Volksgarten on 18 June 1852, led by the composer.

-'Liebeslieder' stands among the master works of the Strauss Jr., who had, since 1849 an enduringly difficult time convincing the Viennese that his works deserve the attention it sought.
-The fierce and uncompromising Viennese critic Eduard Hanslick was even captivated by this waltz by writing in the journal "Wiener Zeitung" the following extract "Those bad-tempered old-fashioned people, whose narrow-mindedness goes far as to call today's dance music contemptible should be serenaded with ashaming generosity by the 'Liebeslieder' of the young Johann Strauss."
+Liebeslieder is described as one of the master works of the Strauss Jr. Since 1849, he had struggled to convince Vienna of the value of his compositions.
+The fierce, uncompromising critic Eduard Hanslick praised this waltz, writing in the Wiener Zeitung: "Those bad-tempered old-fashioned people, whose narrow-mindedness goes [so] far as to call today's dance music contemptible should be serenaded with ashaming generosity by the Liebeslieder of the young Johann Strauss."

-In essence, the waltz is a love serenade of sorts in 3/4 time.
-The waltz starts quietly with pizzicato on the strings section of the orchestra before a full-bodied 'forte' signals the beginning of the waltz sections.
-The first theme is that of a yearning feeling, before accelerating into a strong melody.
-The mood of the rest of the piece alternates between lushly romantic moods as well as light-heartedness, with the flute gently serenading the waltz sections 4 and 5.
-The piece ends dramatically, with a sense of anticipation, on a timpani drumroll and brass flourish.
+The waltz is essentially a love serenade in 3/4 and opens quietly with pizzicato strings before a full-bodied forte introduces the waltz.
+The first theme conveys a yearning feeling and accelerates into a strong melody.
+The mood alternates between lushly romantic passages and light-hearted sections, some with prominent flute.
+The piece ends dramatically with a timpani drumroll and brass flourish, creating a sense of anticipation.

-The waltz also features many arrangements with a string orchestra as well as a quintet of strings.
-Many of these arrangements are labelled as 'Music of the Old Vienna' when played with such an arrangement, as it could be possible that Strauss' melodies in this waltz invoke the feeling of the romance of the Old Vienna.
+Liebeslieder has been arranged for string orchestra and string quintet.
+Many of these arrangements are performed under the title Music of the Old Vienna, hinting at the nostalgic, romantic character of Strauss's music.